sukhramb/fdp-obi-sdk/README.md

 Usage
 -----
 This is extension of Open Banking API SDK  https://github.com/HashApithon/openbanking-java-sdk.
-The extension adds few APIs for FDP.
+The APIs for FDP application were added as below:

-'/fdp/accounts' - Fetch all banking accounts for mullipple banks on open banking architecture.
+* '/fdp/accounts' - Fetch all banking accounts for mullipple banks/brands on open banking architecture.
-'/fdp/extend-payments' - Save requests for extension of payments
+* '/fdp/extend-payments' - Save requests for extension of payments

 ### Install